🇨🇦

 🌮

 Canada's large Chinese, South Asian, Vietnamese, Japanese, and Mexican communities have produced a restaurant landscape where plant-based cooking is a genuine tradition.
-Indian dal and chana masala, Vietnamese tofu pho, sushi with avocado and cucumber, and Mexican bean tacos are consistently available safe orders across the country.
-Confirm that no fish sauce or dairy has been added to your specific dish, then order with confidence — these cuisines offer the most reliably navigable options from Vancouver to Halifax.
+Indian dal and chana masala, Vietnamese tofu pho, sushi with avocado and cucumber, and Mexican bean tacos are consistently available across the country.
+Confirm that no fish sauce or dairy has been added to your specific dish, then order with confidence.
+These cuisines offer the most reliably navigable options from Vancouver to Halifax.

 04